Tuesday, October 3, 2023

 No field is untouched by Obsolescence.
 It has to happen sooner or later.
-But if it happens in the product’s useful life, then it becomes a critical issue financially as well as availability wise.
-This post will discuss various important aspects of Obsolescence such as What is it, How it happens, Why it is so critical and its types.
+But if it happens in the product’s useful life, then it becomes a critical issue financially as well as availability-wise.
+This post will discuss about important aspects of Obsolescence like What is Obsolescence, How it happens, Why it is so critical, & its types.

 What is Obsolescence